pascalmermeold/dapperdoe/readme.md

 You need to call `callback()` once the page has been saved in `savePageCallback()` to inform DapperDoe the request is finished.

-You need to call `callback(savedImageUrl)` once an image has been saved in `saveImageCallback()` to let know DapperDoe the url to use for the image.
+You need to call `callback(savedImageUrl)` once an image has been saved in `saveImageCallback()` to let know DapperDoe the url of the image.

 ####That's it!

-Just load your page and you will seethe DapperDoe magic appear!
+Just load your page and you'll see DapperDoe magic happen!

 ## Options